architkannan/atliq-sales-analytics-excel/README.md

 2. Generate a **[Market Performance Report](https://github.com/archietk/SalesAnalyticsExcel/blob/main/Market%20Performance%20vs%20Target.pdf)** for all operating countries.
 3. Leverage visualizations to compare 2021 actual sales against targets.

+### **North Star Metrics**
+*   **Net Sales Growth (Year-over-Year):** This metric measures the overall growth of sales revenue from one year to the next across products, divisions, and markets.
+It is a critical indicator of AtliQ Hardwares' ability to expand its customer base and increase revenue.
+*   **Sales Targets vs Actual Sales:** To measure how efficient the company's sales were compared to business targets.
+*   **Top 5 Performing Markets by Net Sales:** This metric identifies the markets that are contributing the most to revenue.
+This helps inform marketing and expansion strategies.
+*   **Customer Performance:** Analysis of customer performance metrics, based on volume of sales can lead to better resource allocation to those customers.
+*   **Top 5 & Bottom 5 Products by Volume of Sales:** Identifying top and bottom-performing products by quantity is crucial to making strategic decisions about product focus, marketing, and inventory management.

 ### **Questions Answered**
 The analysis addresses critical business questions such as:
 - **[Top-performing products](https://github.com/archietk/SalesAnalyticsExcel/blob/main/Top%2010%20Products%20by%20Growth.pdf)**: Which 10 products saw the highest net sales growth from 2020 to 2021?